Kinnu

 However, Selim proclaimed that the citizens of Damascus could continue to live under the customary law they were used to, including following the taxation dictated by the Mamluks.
 For example, olive trees remained taxed by age rather than yield.

 Moreover, Selim I set up an independent Mamluk Divan in Cairo to allow for continuity of power on a local level and did not institute the Timar system in Egypt.
-He also allowed local litigants to bring legal cases to the Madrasses rather than the Kardis – it was only when taking legal action against an Ottoman that the Mamluk people had to go through systems that were foreign to them.
+He also allowed local litigants to bring legal cases to the Madrassas rather than the Kardis – it was only when taking legal action against an Ottoman that the Mamluk people had to go through systems that were foreign to them.

 This helped the Ottomans to avoid unrest and ensure a smooth power transition when taking over Egypt.